fortinet-ansible-dev/ansible-galaxy-fortimanager-sphinxdoc/playbook.rst

 An Example
 ----------

-in the example: ``test.yml`` we are going to modify the fortigate device’s hostname:
+in the example: ``test.yml`` we are going to create a script on FortiManager:

 ::